 In 2012, they launched an educational campaign called “Active Ageing and Opportunities to Elderly People” to emphasize the variety of ways to cope with ageing and improve the quality of life for suffering elderly people.

-The Caritas Slovakia Secretariat is located in Bratislava and has 1,200 staff and more than 2,000 volunteers, who together care for and help 60,000 people in need.
-Their organisational structure consists of 10 diocesan and archdiocesan charities.
-Caritas Slovakia legal representative is the General Secretary who is responsible managing the activities of the Caritas Slovakia Secretariat and the charitable hospices.
+The Caritas Slovakia has more than 1,500 staff and more than 2,000 volunteers, who together care for and help 60,000 people in need.
+Secretariat is located in Bratislava.
+The organisational structure of Caritas Slovakia consists of 10 diocesan and archdiocesan charities.
+It´s legal representative is the General Secretary who is responsible managing the activities of the Caritas Slovakia Secretariat and the charitable hospices.

-Caritas Slovakia is a member of the Caritas Internationalis confederation and Caritas Europe and often collaborates with Caritas members to provide emergency aid and support to countries all around the world, such as a developmental project with Caritas Slovenia.
+Caritas Slovakia is a member of the Caritas Internationalis confederation and Caritas Europe and often collaborates with Caritas members to provide emergency aid and support to countries all around the world.

 Bishop Stefan Secka